HOME PLANTS GUIDES QUESTIONS ABOUT US SHOP SEARCH

 If the yellowing starts at the very tips or the very base of your plant then it's often a watering problem (normally too much).

-It takes a very long time for Sago Palms to replace damaged leaves through new growth, so you need to be careful as any mistakes will take a long time to be replaced by a new leaf.
+It takes a very long time for Sago Palms to replace damaged leaves through new growth.
+So you need to be careful as any mistakes will take a long time to be replaced by a new leaf.

-Sago Palm is hardly growing
+Sago Palm is hardly growing.

 Even if you give the very best conditions and treat your plant perfectly you won't get much growth from year to year.
-Sago Palms's simply do not grow quickly at all.
+Sago Palm's simply do not grow quickly at all.
 A few new leaves each year is what most owners will get and that's your lot.

-Red Spider Mites
+Red Spider Mites.

-Scale Insects
+Scale Insects.

-Fortunately the Sago Palm simply won't have enough "food" to support a large Colony of invading Scale Insects, but you may still get the odd solo visitor.
 Sometimes a simple blemish on a leaf might be mistaken for a Scale Insect so check this first.
 If you're sure it's Scale simply pick / scrap it off, or use a methylated spirit to dissolve it away.

-Dired out and dead looking leaves
+Dried out and dead looking leaves.

 Sago Palm with dried out and dead looking leaves

-Sago palm is just generally "sickly"
+Sago palm is just generally "sickly".

 Many houseplants enjoy a spell outside of the home or office from time to time.
-If you think your plant is looking a bit peaky, give it a few months holiday in the back garden / yard (obviously this holiday needs to take place during the warmer months of the year).
+If you think your plant is looking a bit peaky, give it a few months holiday in the back garden / yard (obviously this holiday should take place during the warmer months of the year).

 Direct sun should be avoided and if there are no drainage holes in the pot, take care rain doesn't cause it to become waterlogged.
 Don't forget to bring your plant back inside when Summer's over.